Obsession: First look at Richard Armitage and Charlie Murphy's steamy thrillerMar 24 | 2 min read

 Writer Nunn teased: “They may never get it!”

-Sex Education season one and two are streaming now on Netflix.
+Sex Education season 1, 2 and 3 are all available on Netflix now.